conveyal/scenario-editor/docs/glossary.md

 # Glossary

+Several terms have a special or specific meaning in the context of Conveyal Analysis.
+While we hope that their meaning is usually clear enough from the context, this glossary is provided for reference.

 ### GTFS

 [General Transit Feed Specification](https://developers.google.com/transit/gtfs/), a format for transit network and schedule data.
 Most transit agencies produce GTFS feeds to power customer-facing trip planning applications, but they are also useful for analysis.

-Conveyal Analysis uses bundles of GTFS .zip files to build the transit layer of the baseline network.
+### GTFS bundle

+A GTFS bundle is a grouped set of one or more GTFS packages associated with your region.
+A region can have multiple bundles and a bundle could include a single agency's GTFS or those of several adjacent or overlapping agencies.
+The bundle is used to represent the baseline transit service and as a starting point for some types of modifications.

 ### routing engine